Krishna Kant

 University, Thesis area: Data Center

-Energy Management, Role: Supervisor, Starting date: Fall 2014, Status: completed
+Configuration and Energy Management, Role: Supervisor, Starting date: Fall

 Madhurima Ray, Temple